NikhilSharma07/Financial-tweet-Sentiment-Analysis/README.md

 # Financial-tweet-Sentiment-Analysis using ML and DL techniques
-Developed a model that predicts the sentiment of the author for a specific company based on the given message.
+Developed a model that predicts the sentiment of the author for a specific company based on the given

 – The project involves exploratory data analysis, pre-processing and applying various Natural Language Processing techniques